 Recognizing that many scientific careers require training beyond the bachelor's degree, but not to the extent of the doctorate, the Tumor Biology Program has implemented a Master of Science (M.S.) program designed specifically to meet the needs of these individuals.
 There are two tracks for the M.S. program: (1) a Standard track and (2) a Cancer Systems Biology track.
-The key four differences in the Standard MS and Cancer Systems Biology tracks are the following: (a) Students on the Cancer Systems Biology track will be required to take the following courses on Bioinformatics or Systems Biology: TBIO 540 (Biomedical informatics), TBIO 530 (Systems Biology and Bioinformatics), TBIO 562 (Translational Bioinformatics), TBIO 565 (Informatics Grand-rounds/Evidence based practice). (b) Students on the Cancer Systems Biology tract will not be required to take TBIO 520 (Cancer Prevention, Control & Epidemiology, 3 credits), TBIO 535 (Cancer Pharmacology I, 2 credits) and PHAR 534 (Ethical Issues in Scientific Research, 2 credits). (c) Students on the Standard track will have the option of taking 5 credits from electives, while students on the Cancer Systems Biology track do not have the option for electives. (d) Students on the Cancer Systems Biology MS track will complete their Cancer Research Techniques (TBIO 705/706) requirement in laboratories at Georgetown University Medical Center that are focused on cancer research that involves systems biology approaches.
+The key differences in the Standard MS and Cancer Systems Biology tracks are the following: (a) Students on the Cancer Systems Biology track will be required to take the following courses on Bioinformatics or Systems Biology: TBIO 540 (Biomedical informatics), TBIO 530 (Systems Biology and Bioinformatics), and TBIO 562 (Translational Bioinformatics); (b) Students on the Cancer Systems Biology tract will not be required to take TBIO 520 (Cancer Prevention, Control & Epidemiology, 3 credits) and TBIO 536 (Cancer Pharmacology I & II, 4 credits); and (c) Students on the Cancer Systems Biology MS track will complete their Cancer Research Techniques (TBIO 705/706) requirement in laboratories at Georgetown University Medical Center that are focused on cancer research that involves systems biology approaches.

 Both tracks provide students with an interdisciplinary concentration in the study of Tumor Biology as well as laboratory experience.
 Students on the Cancer Systems Biology track will be introduced to current theories and promising new "-omics" tools to study the dynamics of carcinogenesis.
 Our graduates have gone on to top-tier graduate schools (~33%), medical school (~33%) or industry (biotech or pharmaceutical, ~33%) to complete their training or launch their careers.